PuddletownDesign/Manual/Terminal/README.md

 ### Install iterm2 custom settings

+I'll upload custom settings shortly...

 ## Shell prompt

 The shell prompt is the line of text right before the blinking cursor.
-It's waiting for input.

-`$` *indicates the shell prompt in writing* - **If you copy and paste, DO NOT copy the dollar sign from the examples.
+`$` *indicates the shell prompt in writing* - **If you copy and paste, DO NOT copy the dollar sign ($) from the examples.
 Only the text after it.**

 ## Shells and configuration

 The shell is the program that interprets your input.
-The default shell is usually configured to bash.
+The default shell is normally configured to bash.
 We want to change the default shell to zsh.

 ### zsh (Z shell)

 Zsh is more modern and a lot more extensible.
-We'll still use bash sometimes, but not for general purposes.
+We'll still use bash at times, however not for general purposes.

 To check your current shell: